 Wheat, wheat bran, wheat germ, wheat starch, barley (flakes, flour, pearl) , malt, brewer's yeast, rye, spelt (dinkel, farro, faro), kamut, triticale (trit-uh-CAY-lee), atta, couscous, durham, einkorn, emmer, farina, fu, graham flour, hydrolized wheat protein, hydrolized vegetable protein, matzoh, matzoh meal, seitan, semolina, and bulgar all have the same type of gluten as they are all from the same plant family.
 This is the gluten that causes Celiacs and gluten allergy sufferers so much trouble.
 We do not use any of these items in our baking.

 Oats - Oats have gluten that is all their own as they are not part of the wheat family.
 The biggest problem Celiacs have with oats is cross-contamination with other grains, usually in the harvesting stage.
 While many can eats oats, there are some Celiacs who cannot.
 We recommend Only Oats, a Canadian company that specializes in uncontaminated oats.
 They have many products that are guaranteed wheat free.
-Until the legislation is changed, we will be unable to bake with even these uncontaminated oats.
+Now the legislation has changed, we will be able to bake with these uncontaminated oats.
 However, they are tasty and should not stop you from using them.